terraform-ibm-modules/terraform-ibm-module-client-to-site-vpn/solutions/standard/README.md

 - A resource group, if one is not passed in.
 - A secrets manager secret group, if one is not passed in.
 - A private certificate, if one is not passed in.
-- `client-to-site-subnet-1` and `client-to-site-subnet-2` subnets in the existing VPC.
+- `client-to-site-subnet-1` and `client-to-site-subnet-2` subnets in the existing VPC, if `existing_subnet_ids` input variable is empty array.
-- A network ACL on these subnets grants the access according to the `network_acls` input variable.
+- A network ACL on these subnets grants the access according to the `remote_cidr` input variable.
+By default the deny all inbound and outbound ACL rule is created.
-- Security group that allows incoming requests from sources defined with `security_group_rules` input variable.
+- Security group that allows incoming requests from source defined with `remote_cidr` input variable.
+The `add_security_group` input variable must be set to `true`
 - A client to site VPN gateway

 ![cts-standard-da](../../reference-architecture/reference-architectures/cts-standard-da.svg.svg)